safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise1.md

 <br>**9) Run Workspace**
-<br>Locate and run the workspace.
+<br>Log in to FME Server and then locate and run the workspace.
 In the Run dialog notice that the published parameters denoting the source data include an FME environment variable, FME_MF_DIR:

 ![](./Images/Img1.243.Ex4.RepositoryFileSelection.png)